 What if I were left in a vegetative state, you ask?
 Geez, you're morbid.
 Anyway...I would want my buddies to lash me to a pair of skis, kind of like a grotesque sendy scarecrow, and slide me off the highest snow-covered cliff they could find.

-Favorite Non-Ski Activity: Bowling
+Favorite Non-Ski Activity: Playing the mandolin

 Hometown: Centennial, CO